Stochastic wave-current interaction in thermal shallow water dynamics: Stochastic variational principle and averaging principle

 \section{Stochastic variational principle and averaging principle}

-Central to this work is the stochastic Euler-Poincar\'e variational principle, presented in \cite{de2019implications}, which is equivalent to the variational principle in \cite{holm2015variational}.
+Central to this work is the stochastic Euler-Poincar\'e variational principle, presented in \cite{de2020implications}, which is equivalent to the variational principle in \cite{holm2015variational}.
 However, the Euler-Poincar\'e variational principle uses prescribed variations, rather than variations induced by constraints used in \cite{holm2015variational}.
 The most general version of the Euler-Poincar\'e theorem is formulated on the Lie algebra of a semidirect product Lie group and uses the language of differential geometry and representation theory, which first appeared deterministically in \cite{holm1998euler}.
 For fluids, the group of interest is the diffeomorphism group, which is the space of differentiable maps whose inverse maps are equally differentiable.
 The group action is composition of functions.
-The diffeomorphisms are regarded as a Lie group in the sense of \cite{ebin1970groups}.
+The group of diffeomorphisms is a suitable group for geometric mechanics in the sense of \cite{ebin1970groups}.
 In order to state the Euler-Poincar\'e theorem, we first need to introduce some notation.

 \paragraph{Notation.} The domain of interest for the paper is a three dimensional box with bathymetry specified by $h(x,y)$ and a free surface $\zeta(x,y,t)$, as illustrated in figure \ref{fig:domain} below.
 The domain, which we will call $\Omega$, is a subset of $\mathbb{R}^3$ which is equipped with Cartesian coordinates.
-As this information is available, we can present the Euler-Poincar\'e theorem in $\mathbb{R}^3$ vector calculus, rather than using the more abstract differential geometric notation.
+As we proceed, we will present the Euler-Poincar\'e theorem and its sequence of implications in $\mathbb{R}^3$ vector calculus, rather than using the more abstract differential geometric notation.